- GW Home

 Please note: Meeting the minimum requirements for admission does not guarantee that you will be admitted.
 Some departments set their admission standards higher than the minimum standards typically required by Columbian College.

-Yes.
-Bear in mind, however, that you must submit separate and complete applications and application fees for each program.
+Yes, however you must submit separate and complete applications and application fees for each program.
 If you plan to submit more than one application online, you will need to open two separate online accounts.
+To do this you must use different email addresses.

-Also, once admitted, you cannot be enrolled in more than one program unless a dual-degree program is in effect.
+Also, once admitted, you cannot be enrolled in more than one program unless a dual-degree program is in effect or you have permission from the Dean(s).

 Please consult the "Transfer of Credit" section of our Graduate Student Handbook.
 This details our general policy toward transfer credits.
 (Please note that this policy adheres to credits earned both outside and within GW.)
 As an additional matter, the faculty within your department will need to review the courses you completed in order to determine if they are relevant to your GW program.
 Typically, this review does not take place until after the admissions process is completed.
 If you have particular concerns as to whether your courses will transfer, please contact the graduate advisor for the program to which you are applying.